Model category structures on simplicial objects: Introduction

 \section{Introduction}

-It is well known that there exist several (global\footnote{i.e. in which weak equivalences are the section-wise weak equivalences.}) simplicial model category structures on the category $\mathcal{SET}^{\Delta^{\op} \times \mathcal{S}^{\op}}$ of simplicial pre-sheaves on a small category $\mathcal{S}$.
+It is well known that there exist several (global\footnote{i.e.\@ in which weak equivalences are the section-wise weak equivalences}) simplicial model category structures on the category $\mathcal{SET}^{\Delta^{\op} \times \mathcal{S}^{\op}}$ of simplicial pre-sheaves on a small category $\mathcal{S}$.
 Sometimes it is desirable to have similar structures also on simplicial objects in $\mathcal{S}$ or at least in $\mathcal{S}^\amalg$ (free coproduct completion).
-In this article, we show that a corresponding simplicial model category structure on $\mathcal{S}^{\amalg, \Delta^{\op}}$ exists (with all coproducts and all finite limits) regardless of whether $\mathcal{S}$ is small.
+In this article we show that a corresponding simplicial model category structure on $\mathcal{S}^{\amalg, \Delta^{\op}}$ exists regardless of whether $\mathcal{S}$ is small.
 For this it is sufficient that $\mathcal{S}$ has finite limits.
 The corresponding homotopy theories (as $\infty$-categories, categories with weak equivalences, or derivators) are equivalent to those of simplicial pre-sheaves if $\mathcal{S}$ is small.
-There exists also a similar structure on $\mathcal{S}^{\Delta^{\op}}$ itself (without involving the coproduct completion) if $\mathcal{S}$ is (infinitary) extensive and thus has itself all coproducts and every object is a coproduct of $\N$-small objects.
+There exists also a similar structure on $\mathcal{S}^{\Delta^{\op}}$ itself (without involving the coproduct completion) if $\mathcal{S}$ is (infinitary) extensive and thus has all coproducts and every object is a coproduct of $\N$-small objects.
 It is equivalent to the left Bousfield localization at the coproduct covers of the model category $\mathcal{S}^{\amalg, \Delta^{\op}}$.

-The article proceeds by a general discussion of model category structures on simplicial objects in a category, reinterpreting and slightly generalizing Quillen's original treatment \cite{Qui67}.
-The method is a general machinery to ``lift'' a given weak factorization system on $\mathcal{S}$ to a simplicial model category structure on $\mathcal{S}^{\Delta^{\op}}$, similarly to the ``lifting'' of cotorsion pairs in an Abelian category to model category structures on chain complexes \cite{Hov07}.
-We concentrate mostly on the easier situation of ``projective cases'', i.e.\@ roughly those cases in which the left class $\mathcal{L}$ of the underlying weak factorization system is generated by morphisms of the form $\emptyset \rightarrow P$ where the objects $P$ are (in a subclass of) the projectives for the weak factorization system.
-The aforementioned model category structures on $\mathcal{S}^{\amalg, \Delta^{\op}}$, and $\mathcal{S}^{\Delta^{\op}}$, respectively, arise from the weak factorization systems $(\mathcal{L}_{\proj,\spl}, \mathcal{R}_{\proj,\spl})$ in which $\mathcal{L}_{\proj,\spl}$ is the class of coproduct injections and $\mathcal{R}_{\proj,\spl}$ is the class of split surjections.
+The author thanks Nicola Gambino for pointing out that a similar result has been obtained independently in \cite{GHSS21}.